Nicki Pedersen: Career

 The 2004 season was less successful for Pedersen; he failed to record a win or a podium place.
 He finished in fifth place in the World Championship, well behind the two leaders Tony Rickardsson and Jason Crump.
 A second place in Slovenia was his best result during the 2005 Grand Prix season and he finished in fourth in the World Championship.
 Pedersen won the opening GP meeting of the 2006 season in Slovenia, but after that he fell behind championship leaders Rickardsson and Crump.
 He improved to finish third in the World Championship however, after a podium place in Latvia and a win in Poland.
 He won his first major team gold for Denmark after winning the 2006 Speedway World Cup.

 Pedersen was dominant in 2007, winning four of the eleven Grand Prix, and finishing runner-up in two.
 He dropped only one point in the opening two rounds and had a run of six consecutive finals, which ended after an exclusion in the semi-final in Great Britain.
 Pedersen won the penultimate Grand Prix in Slovenia and in doing so became the 2007 World Champion for a second time, after accumulating an unassailable lead at the head of the standings.

-He successfully defended his title during the 2008 Speedway Grand Prix to become a three time world champion and join a select group of seven other riders at the time.
+Pedersen successfully defended his title during the 2008 Speedway Grand Prix to become a three-time world champion and join a select group of seven other riders at the time.
 He also helped Denmark win the 2008 Speedway World Cup (his second) and would go on to win four in total after winning again in 2012 and 2014.

-He continued to perform at the major championships riding in every Grand Prix series until his last in the 2018 Speedway Grand Prix.
+Pedersen continued to perform at the major championships riding in every Grand Prix series until his last in the 2018 Speedway Grand Prix.
 He won the silver medal during the 2012 Speedway Grand Prix and bronze medal at both the 2014 Speedway Grand Prix and 2015 Speedway Grand Prix.

-After international retirement he continued to ride in domestic speedway in Denmark, Sweden and Poland.
+After international retirement, Pedersen continued to ride in domestic speedway in Denmark, Sweden and Poland.
 In 2022, he suffered a serious crash when riding for Grudziądz in Poland, breaking his hip and pelvis.
 He missed the remainder of the season.
 Pedersen returned to British speedway in 2023, when he signed for Peterborough for the SGB Premiership 2023; he had previously ridden in Britain for the club in 2011.
 However, after crashing and picking up an injury in his first ride he resigned from the club.

-In 2023, as the joint Danish team manager he was part of the Danish team that won the bronze medal in the 2023 Speedway World Cup final.
+In 2023, as the joint Danish team manager Pedersen was part of the Danish team that won the bronze medal in the 2023 Speedway World Cup final.
 He chose to ride just once in the final itself.